 You mainly need three things on your checklist: how many speakers do you have, how many HDMI inputs will you need, and what’s your budget?

 Since you’ve (presumably) already made the big decision of having a surround sound system in your home, you probably already know how many speakers you can fit in – from a basic 5.1 to an all-out Dolby Atmos extravaganza.
-So your amp requirements will largely be dictated by this.
+So your choice of amplifier will largely be dictated by this.

 If you’re only ever going to have room/space for five speakers and a subwoofer (the minimum for a proper surround system), then you don’t have to look further than a five-channel AV receiver.
-If, however, you’re toying with the idea of expanding – adding some extra height channels, say, or maybe you want an Atmos system at some point – it’s worth investing in a nine or 11-channel amplifier so you’re future-proofed.
+If, however, you’re toying with the idea of expanding – adding some surround back channels say, or maybe you want an Atmos system at some point – it’s worth investing in a nine or 11-channel amplifier so you’re future-proofed.

 Thinking about installing an Atmos system from the start?
-Firstly, we envy you, and hope you have permission from your neighbours above.
-Secondly, we’d double-check your AV amp supports Atmos soundtracks – most amps at £500 and above should do as standard by now.
+Firstly, we envy you.
+Secondly, double-check your AV amp supports Atmos soundtracks – most amps at £500 and above should do as standard by now.

 We’d also recommend looking for an amp that lets you accommodate four Atmos speakers (a 5.1.4 or 7.1.4 configuration), not two (5.1.2 or 7.1.2, for instance, which you’ll find in many £500-£1000 amps).